LLDevLab/LLDev.TI.CC2531/README.md

 ZStack firmware could be found [here](https://github.com/Koenkk/Z-Stack-firmware).

 ## Using the package
-To use the package first of all it should be added to .NET dependency injection system.
-To to it, first of all you need to define port that package should use.
+To use the package, first of all it should be added to .NET dependency injection system.
+To to it, you need to define port that package should use.
 It can be done by adding port to appsettings.json file:

 ```
 "MyJsonSection": {